 What are HIV and AIDS?

 HIV is a retrovirus that infects your cells, using their energy and nutrients to grow and spread.
-HIV attacks your immune system, leaving you vulnerable to infections and diseases.
-Some of these infections and diseases may only cause mild symptoms and discomfort to non-infected people, but they could be deadly for those who have HIV.
+It attacks your immune system, leaving you vulnerable to infections and diseases.
+Some of these infections and diseases may only cause mild symptoms and discomfort to non-infected people, but they could be deadly for those who have the virus.

 You may hear the term CD4 when people talk about HIV.
 CD4 cells are a type of white blood cells called lymphocytes.
 Their role is to help fight infection.
-As HIV progresses, the CD4 levels in your blood drop.
+As the virus progresses, the CD4 levels in your blood drop.
 According to the Centers for Disease Control, anyone with a CD4 count of less that 200 is considered to have AIDS, although many doctors will start treatment at a count of 350.
-People who do not have HIV generally have CD4 levels of between 600 and 1,200.
+People who do not have the virus generally have CD4 levels of between 600 and 1,200.

 HIV is a virus that can be passed along through body fluids.
-This means you can pass on HIV or contract it through:
+This means you can pass it on or contract it through:

 - Sexual activity